zachpmanson/notes/notes/Meta/Stylesheet.md

 ---

-Run-time Ochrs variables:
+Build-time Ochrs functions:

 Last build time: <ochrs:build-time>

-List of Ochrs variables: <ochrs:ochrs-vars>
+List of Ochrs functions: <ochrs:ochrs-funcs>

 More explanation of these can be found on [[Ochrs Syntax]].